goodside/shint/README.md

 The module docs encourage the default `shell=False` whenever possible, and warn that properly escaping quotes is your responsibility should you choose to set `shell=True`.
-Of course, the `shell=True` version is what you new users are hoping to find.
+Of course, the `shell=True` version is what you were hoping to find.

 You now have a choice: